 - Redirect (if nothing works, you can simply use 301 redirects to redirect your underperforming posts to a page which is generating great traffic, it gives you more link juice and authority to the pages which are already performing well)

 Stop creating crappy content

-Are you making the most common beginner SEO mistakes by writing short blog posts?
+Are you making the most common beginner mistake of writing short blog posts?
 Don’t write those short blog posts that contain 300 words or even less.
 They don’t tend to get traffic from the search engines.
 That means writing nothing is better than writing an article with 300 words or less.

 If you want to get better search rankings, start creating 2000+ blog posts, have a look at the below image to understand it better.